The Event That Changed My Marriage Forever

 “

-Living through a loss of this kind required us to reexamine our patterns of communication and prioritise vulnerability.
+Living through a loss of this kind required us to reexamine our patterns of communication and prioritize vulnerability.

 ”